yingridw/capstone/README.md

 REACH: Test Score Meets 25th percentile of applicants admitted

-TARGET: Test Score Above median but less than 75 percentile of applicants admitted
+TARGET: Test Score About median but less than 75 percentile of applicants admitted

 SAFETY COLLEGES: Test Score Higher than 75 percentile of applicants admitted